kokoslik/travis-test/README.md

 # travis-test
-Simple helloworld test for travis and bintray
+Simple helloworld test for travis and bintray.